-It is important to note that whenever there is discussion regarding a particular faculty-student, supervisorstudent, or staff-student concern, maintaining anonymity of the student may not be possible; however, confidentiality of information will always be maintained to the extent possible as allowed by law.
-Similarly, all activities will be consistent with the requirements and limits set under FERPA with regard to student records.
+It is important to note that whenever there is discussion regarding a particular faculty-student, supervisor-student, or staff-student concern, maintaining anonymity of the student may not be possible; however, confidentiality of information will always be maintained to the extent possible as allowed by law.
+Similarly, all activities will be consistent with the requirements and limits set under FERPA regarding student records.